jaehanwork/MoEvil/README.md

 # MoEvil: Poisoning Expert to Compromise the Safety of Mixture-of-Experts LLMs

-*(This repository is currently private and will be made public upon publication.)*

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

 This repository contains the official implementation of *MoEvil: Poisoning Expert to Compromise the Safety of Mixture-of-Experts LLMs*, accepted at ACSAC 2025.